Composition in photography

 • Yellow bicycle parked in a narrow alley, lit by a patch of sunlight against dark shadows

-• Single yellow daisy in a glass jar on a wooden table, with a cluttered background on the left and a clean wall on the right
+• Yellow flower in a glass jar on a wooden table, photographed against both a busy street background and a clean pale wall.

 • White cat sitting on a cobblestone street with a blurred person in red in the background